 Many of our artists actively support charity events and auctions such as: The Humane Society; Genes for Jeans; Chairs For Charity; The Humpty Dumpty Foundation; The Northcott Society’s Beaux Arts Ball Charity Auction; The Fischer Road Special School; The Children’s Hospital Randwick; The Westmead Children’s Hospital; Animal Works; The Bezalel Foundation, and many other fundraising events.

 Our Patrons: Andrew Sayers remained our Patron until he left the National Portrait Gallery in 2009.
 Edmund Capon, Director of the Art Gallery of New South Wales was our Patron until he resigned from the AGNSW in 2010.
 Louise Doyle was our patron 2012-2013 while she was Director of the National Portrait Gallery.
 Paul Delprat (Artist, and Director of the Julian Ashton Art School), was our Patron and enthusiastic supporter 2002-2014, and we held our Annual General Meeting at the beautiful JAAS building at Headland Park in Mosman.
-We acknowledge Paul’s generosity in this capacity.
+We gratefully acknowledge Paul’s generosity in this capacity.

 PAA acknowledges the generous support and sponsorship for different exhibitions and events from Macquarie; Shirley Hannan; The Nelson Meers Foundation and private patrons such as John Sample who sponsored our 2014 Washington DC exhibition.
 In addition – Photographer Craig Peihopa, whose photos are available to view and to purchase on the website; Paul Cartwright of Woollahra Art for interstate freight sponsorship; The Artscene; Bruce Thompson for donating printing of newsletters and catalogues; and Chris Muir who designed the 2010 invitations.